wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+=v 1.1.1=		Minor correction and fix applied.

 =v 1.1.0= 		A major new feature added in this version.
 Update needed.

 =v 1.0.2=		This version have important bug fixes and newly added features.
 Must be upgrade immediately.